• Skip to primary navigation

 When you identify your career trajectory, it helps you to plan your work life.
 Hence, you will easily identify when it is time to leave your current job role or company and go for a higher or different opportunity.

-If you want to have a change of career, you can consider other career opportunities within your goals.
+If you want to have a career change, you can consider other career opportunities within your goals.

 For that reason, you need to list the steps that will help you follow your path without getting distracted or veering off the way.
-With the steps, you will identify to a job that will provide room for your growth and fulfillment.
+With the steps, you will identify a job that will provide room for growth and fulfilment.

 Types of Career Trajectory

-Two major types of career trajectories exist and they are vertical and horizontal trajectories.
+Two major types of career trajectories exist: vertical and horizontal.
 Here is an elaboration of each:

 1. Vertical Trajectory:

-An example is when you move into a higher-level role and after so many years, you are yet to get promoted.
+An example is when you move into a higher-level role and are yet to get promoted after so many years.
 Even though you might think growth does not happen because of that position, you may gain some skills and mentorship that may cause a positive change in your career life.

 2. Horizontal Trajectory:

 This looks like a straight line.
-Here, you may find yourself in one position for a long period or making tangential career moves.
+You may find yourself in one position for a long time or making tangential career moves.
 A horizontal career trajectory may look like you are not growing in your career, but there are perks you can enjoy here.

-For instance, staying in a position for long will offer you the opportunity to understand the intricacies of that job position, while you learn new skills to help you work better.
+For instance, staying in a position for a long will allow you to understand the intricacies of that position while you learn new skills to help you work better.

 What are Good Career Trajectories?

-Although there is no one-size-fits-all pattern of identifying a good career trajectory, a meaningful one involves learning, building your skill-set, and aligning your career aspirations and steps with your values.
+Although there is no one-size-fits-all pattern for identifying a good career trajectory, a meaningful one involves learning, building your skill set, and aligning your career aspirations and steps with your values.

 Therefore, you must ensure your values and professional goals are consistent.
 Doing so helps to integrate both vertical and horizontal career trajectories, which may also include career changes.